ONLY Cash, Check, and Money Order accepted in the office.

 Eligibility for “Genealogical” — White Non-Certified Copies

 This office will issue these copies for genealogical purposes, subject to staff availability during the time leading up to any election.
 The indexes (for all vital records on file prior to 1916) are open to the public.
 All searches after 1916 must be done by our staff.
 The fee for this copy is $5 for the first copy of a record and $2 for any additional copies of the same record, if you have all of the information provided on your request.
 All genealogical copies will be clearly marked with a “Genealogical Purposes Only” stamp.

 In order to receive a non-certified birth record, the record must have been on file for at least 75 years.
-If the record has been on file for less than 100 years, and the person is now deceased, you must complete a separate application (SP5919B) and provide us with proof of their death.
+If the record has been on file for less than 100 years, and the person is now deceased, you must complete an Application for Search of Birth Record Files for a Deceased Individual and provide us with proof of their death.
 If the record has been on file for 100 years or more, we do not require proof of death, but you must still complete the special application.

 Death & Marriage Licenses

 These records must be on file for at least 20 years prior to request.
 You must complete the application and provide proof of your identity and pay the appropriate fees.